dgraph-io/dgraph-docs/content/enterprise-features/multitenancy.md

 All other `drop` operations run at namespace level and are namespace specific.

 {{% notice "note" %}}
 `drop all` and `drop data` operations are executed at cluster level and deletes across namespaces.
 Guardian of the namespace can trigger `drop data` operation within the namespace.
 The `drop data` operation deletes all the data but retains the schema only.
+Guardian of the namespace cannot trigger `drop schema` or `drop types` within the namespace.
 {{% /notice %}}

 ## Backups